 The U.S. Department of Agriculture’s Agricultural Marketing Service is seeking nominees for two producer positions and one expert in marketing to serve three-year terms on the National Sheep Industry Improvement Center Board of Directors.

+USDA selects appointees from candidates nominated by Certified Nominating Organizations.
+A CNO is any certified national organization with a principle interest in the production of sheep in the United States and whose membership consists primarily of active domestic sheep producers.
 As a nominating organization for NSIIC, the American Sheep Industry Association is looking for volunteers to put forward for consideration for the vacant positions.
-Applications must be submitted to ASI Executive Director Peter Orwick at email@example.com by April 17, 2019 for consideration by the ASI Executive Board.
+Applications must be submitted to ASI Executive Director Peter Orwick at email@example.com by April 24, 2020, for consideration by the ASI Executive Board.

 CLICK HERE for the NSIIC Board of Directors Application.